 I produced this video field guide for educational purposes and for the personal safety and peace of mind of my fellow human beings.
 But more importantly for the Earth itself.

 All snakes, including the venomous, are members of nature's team.
 As good team members they have work to do.
 And whether we like them or not nature needs them and the job that they are doing for this earth.

 All snakes and especially the non- venomous should b e left alone.
 If the snake we see is not one of the venomous species it should be allowed to go about its business.
-It poses no threat whatsoever to us, our child, our dog or our cat.
+It poses no threat whatsoever to us our child our dog or our cat.

 This video teaches easy methods of recognizing the few venomous snakes of North America.
 It is the first, the best and the only video of its kind."